 Retail sales edge up

-Retail sales inched up 0.7% from the previous month in August, and 15.1% from August 2020, according to the Department of Commerce retail report issued September 16.
-Total sales for the three-month period of May through July were up 16.3% from the same period a year ago.
+Retail sales moved up 0.7% from the previous month in September, and 13.9% from September 2020, according to the Department of Commerce retail report issued October 16.
+Total sales for the three-month period of July through September were up 14.9% from the same period a year ago.

-The chart below shows the results of the 11 sectors for the past month, past quarter and year-to-date:
+The chart below shows the results of the 11 sectors for the past month and year-to-date: